stacksagar/kuponna_documentations/KUPONNA_AUTHENTICATION_DOCUMENTATION.md

 ### GET /api/auth/refresh

-Refresh an expired access token.
+Refresh an expired access token while maintaining the original session duration.

+**Important**: The refresh endpoint automatically detects whether the original token was created with "Remember Me" functionality and maintains the same expiration duration (24 hours or 30 days).

 #### Request Headers